Submit your application to the Catalyst

 March 2026, online, 2 hours - The Catalyst team will set the stage for the programme, provide an overview of sustainable healthcare, and task the cohort with a self-study activity on Net-Zero policy in the NHS.

 May 2026, online, 6 hours - The cohort will reflect on their learning from the first three sessions with peers from the Catalyst cohort, learn the principles of developing a Sustainable Value Proposition, and how to target this specifically to NHS procurement processes, and analyse the HealthTech funding landscape.
-The cohort will start developing a pitch that integrates their Sustainable Value Proposition, in preparation for the next session (Innovaiton Showcase).
+The cohort will start developing a pitch that integrates their Sustainable Value Proposition, in preparation for the next session (Innovation Showcase).

 The Catalyst is open to all; however, innovators from outside the UK should aim to bring their innovation to the UK market, either through introduction to the NHS or by seeking to access NIHR funding in partnership with UK collaborators to support further development.
-Please note that cohort members are expected to attend two in‑person events in the UK, and travel costs are not covered by the programme.
+Please note that cohort members are expected to attend in‑person events in the UK, and travel costs are not covered by the programme.
+To date, we have had engagement in the Catalyst from organisations across Europe.

 Applying circular principles early makes them much easier to implement, particularly when they relate to material choices or business model changes.
 While our primary focus is on innovations at TRL 1–4, applicants at higher TRLs are also welcome and will be considered on a case‑by‑case basis.
 In these cases, having already completed some sustainability‑related work on your innovation will be viewed favourably, as it demonstrates a willingness to adopt sustainable practices such as those taught in this programme.